 Understanding PPP Loan Forgiveness

-CRF can help you work through the loan forgiveness process when it begins in a few weeks.
+CRF can help you work through the loan forgiveness process, including new changes mandated by new forgiveness rules.
 We will keep you updated as additional guidance from the SBA is received.

 Requirements for Forgiveness

-Your loan must be used (paid) for eligible purposes during the eight-week ‘covered period’.
-You should not exceed the deadline, even by a single day.
+Your loan must be used (paid) for eligible purposes during the 24-week ‘covered period’.
+You should not exceed the December 31, 2020 deadline, even by a single day.

 There is some leeway in the covered period when it comes to paying wages and salaries.
 If you are on a weekly or bi-weekly payroll, you can elect to use an alternative covered period in order to avoid splitting payroll periods.
 We discuss the alternative period below.

 Application and repayment

 Businesses have ten months from the end of the 24-week covered period to apply for forgiveness.

 For loans received before June 5, 2020, these businesses can elect either the eight-week or 24-week covered periods for their forgiveness applications.

 Repayment of unforgiven amounts will not start until after the forgiveness application is adjudicated.